sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Acknowledgment Type - URLs

-URL of acknowledgment.
-Contains the URL or location of the reference to be acknowledged.
+URL of acknowledgment contains the URL or location of the reference to be acknowledged.
 Value type is string with format URI.

 ### Branch Type

-Branch.
-Is a part of the hierarchical structure of the product tree.
+Branch is a part of the hierarchical structure of the product tree.
 Value type is object with 3 Properties.
 The properties name and type are mandatory.
 In addition the object contains either a branches or a product.

     "branch_branches_t": {
       // ...